Elgin Pocket Watch

 The Elgin Watch Company was founded in 1864 and has produced almost 60 million watches.
 That single fact alone bears testament to the longevity and creativity of their company.
 There is little question that these wonderful time pieces have a high degree of quality and workmanship.
 For me the uniqueness of an Elgin pocket watch is that it can form part of a highly valued collection and at the same time be worn everyday.

 When initially founded Elgin was known as the National Watch Company.
 They owed much of its funding to a former Chicago Mayor called Benjamin W. Raymond.
-The very first watch they produced was a classic size 18.
-Like many that were to follow this watch was known for a high degree of time keeping accuracy and for its unique and wonderful style.
+The very first pocket watch they produced was a classic size 18.
+Like many that were to follow this pocket watch was known for a high degree of time keeping accuracy and for its unique and wonderful style.

 Elgin also offered a wide range of designs for both wrist and pocket watches.
 It is true that nowadays the Elgin is much sought after by collectors.
 For me the Elgin pocket watch and pendant watch offer a great contrast in style.
 I am mainly interested in these watches as they have a sense of history to me.

 The history element for me is almost more intriguing that the watch itself.
 As a young boy I spent many Saturday afternoons glued to my seat at the cinema watching those old cowboy films of how the West was won.
 The rail roads played a major part in that of course and I used to be fascinated by those foremen who would produce the pocket watch.

 Clearly the pocket watch had been designed for various types of railroad worker and it still fascinates me today.
 I did back then have a huge desire to own an Elgin pocket watch and I have been fortunate enough to become a collector of these over the years.

 Elgin did of course go to make wrist watches that could be worn on the hand and many of those still exist today.
 I have never had a great interest in those though as it is the fascination of the pocket watch that has always captured my imagination.